EdDataScienceEES/tutorial-shaistilman/index.md

 summary(aatemp)
 ```

 From the output of `str(aatemp)`, we see that the dataset has 115 observations with two variables: `year` and `temp`.
-Both are likely continuous variables, which we can confirm using:
+From their names it is likley they are continous variables, which we can confirm using:

 ```r
 # Check the types of variables